chris-ryan/retina-field-detector/README.md

 ```

 and go to http://localhost:3000 in your browser.
+> NOTE: WebAssembly performance is best on Firefox at time of last submit

 The top displays the input image, the botton, the transformed output with detection overlay.